hassio-addons/addon-mopidy/mopidy/DOCS.md

 ### Option: `leave_front_door_open`

-Adding this option to the add-on configuration allows you to disable authentication on the VSCode by setting it to `true`.
+Adding this option to the add-on configuration allows you to disable authentication on the Mopidy by setting it to `true`.

 **Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
 USE AT YOUR OWN RISK!_